html-validate/html-validate/docs/guide/metadata/restrict-content.md

 Default is to allow any number of occurrences.

 Next it uses `permittedOrder` to declare that `<head>` must come before `<body>`.
-`permittedOrder` doesnt have to list all the possible elements from `permittedContent` but for the items listed the order must be adhered to.
+`permittedOrder` doesn't have to list all the possible elements from `permittedContent` but for the items listed the order must be adhered to.
-Contents groups such as `@flow` is allowed and unlisted elements can be used in any anywhere (even inbetween listed elements).
+Contents groups such as `@flow` is allowed and unlisted elements can be used in any anywhere (even between listed elements).

 Lastly it uses `requiredContent` to declare that both `<head>` and `<body>` must be present.